 Crisp lines and sharp edges - part of the brand's "Art & Science" design language - help the SRX stand out from the competition.
-Small, vertical taillights recall the tailfins of vintage Cadillacs, while up front the grille and lower front fascia have been revised with more elegant detailing for the latest model year.
+Small, vertical taillights recall the tailfins of vintage Cadillacs, while a wide, finely-detailed grille distinguishes the front end.
 Viewed from the side, the SRX's front overhang can appear almost awkwardly elongated, but in most other respects the crossover is a unique and stylish entry in a somewhat bland segment.

 The SRX's interior features an attractive, modern design with upmarket materials and a high level of attention to detail.
-The instrument panel, steering wheel and shifter knob have all been redesigned for a more upscale look, but the big news is the addition of Cadillac's CUE (Cadillac User Experience) infotainment systems.
-CUE features an eight-inch LCD screen, Bluetooth connectivity, voice recognition and the same "swipe,"¬Ě "pinch"¬Ě or "spread"¬Ě gestures associated with most smartphones.
+The instrument panel, steering wheel and shifter knob were all recently redesigned for a more upscale look, and the center stack benefitted from the addition of Cadillac's CUE (Cadillac User Experience) infotainment systems.
+CUE features an eight-inch LCD screen, Bluetooth connectivity, voice recognition and the same "swipe," "pinch" or "spread" gestures associated with most smartphones.

 Elements of the dramatic exterior - particularly the arched roofline - restrict interior space somewhat.
 Headroom is a little tight for taller rear passengers, and cargo capacity is less than what the largest vehicles in the segment offer.

 Powering the SRX is a 3.6-liter V6 that produces new 3.6-liter V6 that produces 308 horsepower and 265 lb-ft of torque.
 It shifts through a six-speed automatic transmission, and fuel economy is rated at 17 mpg in the city and 24 mpg on the highway for the standard front-wheel-drive model.

 All-wheel-drive is available as an option; it lowers efficiency to 16/23 mpg.